- Radiation Therapy Principles

 Hyperthermia is the use of heat to treat cancer.
 Heat has been found to kill cancer cells, but when used alone it does not destroy enough cells to cure the cancer.
 Heat created by microwaves and ultrasound is being studied in combination with radiation and appears to improve the effect of the radiation.
-For more information, see our document called Hyperthermia.
+For more information, see our document called Hyperthermia to Treat Cancer.

-Radiosensitizers are drugs that make cancer cells more sensitive to radiation.
-Some chemotherapy drugs already in use (such as 5-fluorouracil or 5-FU) are known to be radiosensitizers.
-Researchers are trying to find new substances that will make tumors more sensitive to radiation without affecting normal tissues.
+Radiosensitizers are a growing field in cancer treatment.
+Researchers are continuing to look for new substances that will make tumors more sensitive to radiation without affecting normal tissues.